johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 #### MPD-M3-Dynamics of Vocation-The Jews ####

-> Examines biblical Israel, in order to demonstrate the significant responsibilities of the Messianic Community with regard to the Jewish people.
+> Examines the significant responsibilities of the Messianic Community towards the Jewish people.

 #### MPD-M4-Dynamics of Commissioning ####

-> Explores the dynamic of messianic commissioning, including a focus upon strategy, structures and modes of expansion.
+> Explores the dynamic of messianic commissioning, including a focus upon strategy, structures and expansion.

 #### MPD-M5-Dynamics of Body Membership ####